On distances and metrics in discrete ordered sets

-In the sequel a given partially ordered set, finite or infinite, shall be called \textit{discrete}, if every maximal chain in every interval $[x,y]$ is finite.
-This is a stronger condition than the requirement that the order relation be generated as the transitive-reflexive closure of its covering relation, as in the broader definition of discreteness adopted for example in [FW].
+In the sequel a given partially ordered set, finite or infinite, shall be called \textit{discrete}, if every maximal chain in every order-convex interval $[x,y]$ is finite.
+This is a stronger condition than the requirement that the order relation be generated as the transitive-reflexive closure of its covering relation, which is a broader definition of discreteness adopted for example in [FW].
 However, discrete posets in the more restrictive sense presently understood have the convenient property that the order induced on any of their subsets is also discrete.